Zilliqa/zilliqa-developer/Mining.md

     > **NOTE:** The key pair is generated locally on your disk.
 Do remember to keep your private key somewhere safe!

+18. To check your balance, get your address and input the address in the search bar of https://explorer.zilliqa.com:

+      ```shell
+      less myaddr.txt
+      ```

-18. To stop Zilliqa client:
+19. To stop Zilliqa client:

     ```shell
     pkill zilliqa